wernerjoss/grav-plugin-downcounter/README.md

 # Down Counter Plugin

+## please note that this Plugin is no longer supported an will be archived soon, as I have given up on Grav development since my switch to [Hugo](https://gohugo.io) in 2024.

 The **Down Counter** Plugin is an extension for [Grav CMS](https://github.com/getgrav/grav).
 It creates a nice circular down counter on any Page by using a Shortcode.

 ## Demo